bonfire-networks/activity_pub/README.md

   ]
   ```

+7. Change the hostname value in the instance config block to your instance's hostname

-7. If you don't already have Oban set up, follow the [Oban installation intructions](https://hexdocs.pm/oban/installation.html#content) and add the AP queues:
+8. If you don't already have Oban set up, follow the [Oban installation intructions](https://hexdocs.pm/oban/installation.html#content) and add the AP queues:

 ```
 config :my_app, Oban, queues: [federator_incoming: 50, federator_outgoing: 50]